lennylv/DGCddG/README.md

 pip install sklearn

+### Generate Examples:
+- cd examples

+Unzip the data set.

+I recommend using WinRAR on Windows to do this, as the zip command on Linux may cause unzipped files to be lost.

+example: unzip train.zip

+- python example.py --pdb T56 --mutation_chain G --residue_id 20 --wild E --mutant A

 ############################################################################

 ### Reproduce experimental results:

 before doing that, Unzip the data set and move it up to the next level.

-I recommend using WinRAR on Windows to do this, as the zip command on Linux may cause unzipped files to be lost.
+Again, I recommend using WinRAR on Windows to do this, as the zip command on Linux may cause unzipped files to be lost.

 example: unzip train_1470/testset1/testset1.zip -> train_1470/

 ----------------------------------------------------------------------------
 skempi2-m734, skempi2-2m888, skempi2-3m888, capri-t55, capri-t56:

-cd train_1470
+- cd train_1470

 (testset1: skempi2-m734, testset2: skempi2-2m888, testset2_multiple_o: skempi2-3m888, capri_t56: capri_t56, capri_t55_o: capri_t55)